How to Participate

 - Grade Level: Only currently enrolled students in grades 9-12 are eligible, with an exception made for 8th-grade students participating in a 9th- through 12th-grade class.

-- State Finals: A student may not advance to the state finals without competing in the statewide semi-final competition.
+- State Finals: A student may not advance to the state finals without competing in a classroom or local competition.

 - Legal Participation Requirements: No student may be excluded from participating in Poetry Out Loud on the basis of race, color, religion, sex, sexual orientation, disability, or national origin.
 Schools may determine eligibility for classroom and school level Poetry Out Loud programming pursuant to local and state law.